All Episodes

 I appreciate that.

-And uh and I appreciate that a lot.
+And I appreciate that a lot.

 Well, I appreciate your call.

-Well, you've mentioned Wyoming, I don't know how many times in our in our chat here, and I did I think I think one of the problems have is that people get elected, they go to Washington, and they want to be liked by the culture there rather than remaining liked and appreciated in their home states or districts.
+I think one of the problems have is that people get elected, they go to Washington, and they want to be liked by the culture there rather than remaining liked and appreciated in their home states or districts.

 Don't forget that.

-That's you you seem to have that nailed down.
+You seem to have that nailed down.

-That's that's uh that's crucial.
+That's crucial.

-I mean, you your state is heavily involved in fracking and coal and energy, and the president's targeted everything that keeps that state viable.
+I mean, your state is heavily involved in fracking and coal and energy, and the president's targeted everything that keeps that state viable.

-It's uh it makes no sense for the nation, for our energy needs.
+It makes no sense for the nation, for our energy needs.

 Well, good luck, Liz, and thanks again very much.

-Liz Cheney's seeking the Senate seat from Wyoming, currently held by Mike Enze, and we will be back, we'll get to your phone calls, maybe.
+Liz Cheney seeking the Senate seat from Wyoming, currently held by Mike Enzi.

 Depends on how I feel at the end of the obscene profit timeout.

-After all the great things that uh Dick Cheney has done for our country over his long brilliant career.
+After all the great things that Dick Cheney has done for our country over his long, brilliant career, Liz Cheney might turn out to be one of his biggest contributions of all.

 We'll find out.